-For example, your church app can provide easy online giving processes by integrating with your church giving software.
-Learn more about this integration and other essential church giving platform features through this guide.
+- GIVING: Your church app can provide easy online giving processes by integrating with your church giving software.
+Learn more about this integration and other essential church giving platform features.

 Should I create a mobile app for my church?

-As you’ll soon notice, creating a church app is a significant investment.
-It’s important to evaluate whether your organization will truly benefit from this decision, and if so, which app builder will work best for you.
+Creating a church app is a significant investment, so it’s important to evaluate whether your organization will truly benefit from this decision, and if so, which app builder will work best for you.

 Consider the following when deciding whether to create a mobile app for your church: